 Training or development of training materials for law enforcement on sex trafficking is not statutorily mandated or authorized, but the social services commissioner is authorized to contract with NGOs experienced in working with CSEC victims to train law enforcement.
-Single party consent to audiotaping is allowed, and wiretapping is authorized for sex trafficking and "promoting prostitution" in the first and second degree investigations.
-No law expressly authorizes the use of the Internet by law enforcement to investigate cases of sex trafficking, and neither New York's

-CSEC laws nor its trafficking law prohibit an offender from raising a defense based on the use of a law enforcement decoy posing as a minor in an investigation for the buying and selling of sex acts with a child.
-New York maintains a Statewide Central Register for Missing Children and a Missing and Exploited Children Clearinghouse, and while law enforcement are not required to report missing and located children, state law requires reporting of closed missing children cases.
+Single party consent to audiotaping is allowed, and wiretapping is authorized for investigations of sex trafficking and "promoting prostitution" in the first, second, and third degree.
+No law expressly authorizes the use of the Internet by law enforcement to investigate cases of sex trafficking, and neither New York's CSEC laws nor its trafficking law prohibit an offender from raising a defense based on the use of a law enforcement decoy posing as a minor in an investigation for the buying and selling of sex acts with a child.
+New York maintains a Statewide Central Register for Missing Children, and state law requires reporting of closed missing children cases.